kizito917/Node_pub-sub/README.md

 # Node_pub-sub

 ```
-A pub/sub system using Node.js and Redis
+A pub/sub system using Node.js, Typescript and Redis
 ```